I run an insurance company, and I’m tempted to deny your claims. You see, every dollar I don’t pay you, is a dollar more to our profits.

 Much as I wish it weren’t so, the problem is the system, and good intentions are no match.

 This challenge haunted us in the months leading up to founding Lemonade.
 The more we thought about it the more we became convinced that this was a classic game theory problem.
-It seemed like a variant of the prisoner’s dilemma, where both parties lose out because of distrust.

 To validate and refine our thinking we cold-called a Nobel Laureate in Game Theory.
 He didn’t return the first dozen calls, but ultimately agreed to help if we promised to stop badgering him.
 This process laid the foundations of Lemonade.